sshushliapin/Sitecore.FakeDb/README.md

       var provider = Substitute.For<Sitecore.Security.Authentication.AuthenticationProvider>();
       provider.Login("John", false).Returns(true);

-      // substitute authentication provider with the mock using (new Sitecore.Common.Switcher<Sitecore.Security.Authentication.AuthenticationProvider>(provider))
+      // substitute authentication provider with mock
+      using (new Sitecore.Common.Switcher<Sitecore.Security.Authentication.AuthenticationProvider>(provider))
       {
         // use authentication manager in your code